Nordix/nfqueue-loadbalancer/fragtrack.md

 300s (5m).
 With C=1 we get no packet loss.
 A reasonable value may be C=2.
 The simulation itself takes less than 1s.

-Remember that if the reassembler is used the only fragments out of order will be subject to timeouts.
+Remember that if the reassembler is used only fragments out of order will be subject to timeouts.